-DOUBLE TAXATION RELIEF (TAXES ON INCOME) (MONTENEGRO) ORDER 2011
+DOUBLE TAXATION RELIEF (TAXES ON INCOME) (KINGDOM OF SAUDI ARABIA) ORDER 2012

-WHEREAS it is enacted by section 826(1) (as substituted by section 35 of the Finance Act 2007 (No. 11 of 2007)) of the Taxes Consolidation Act 1997 (No. 39 of 1997) that where the Government by order declare that arrangements specified in the order have been made with the government of any territory outside the State in relation to affording relief from double taxation in respect of income tax, corporation tax in respect of income and chargeable gains, capital gains tax or any taxes of a similar character imposed by the laws of the State or by the laws of that territory and, in the case of taxes of any kind or description imposed by the laws of the State or the laws of that territory, in relation to exchanging information for the purposes of the prevention and detection of tax evasion or granting relief from taxation under the laws of that territory to persons who are resident in the State for the purposes of tax, and that it is expedient that those arrangements should have the force of law, and that the order so made is referred to in Part 1 of Schedule 24A of the Taxes Consolidation Act 1997, then, subject to section 826 of that Act, the arrangements shall, notwithstanding anything in any enactment, have the force of law as if such order were an Act of the Oireachtas on and from the date of the insertion of a reference to the order into Part 1 of Schedule 24A:
+WHEREAS it is enacted by section 826(1) (as substituted by section 35 of the Finance Act 2007 (No. 11 of 2007)) of the Taxes Consolidation Act 1997 (No. 39 of 1997) that where the Government by order declare that arrangements specified in the order have been made with the government of any territory outside the State in relation to affording relief from double taxation in respect of income tax, corporation tax in respect of income and chargeable gains, capital gains tax or any taxes of a similar character imposed by the laws of the State or by the laws of that territory and, in the case of taxes of any kind or description imposed by the laws of the State or the laws of that territory, in relation to exchanging information for the purposes of the prevention and detection of tax evasion or granting relief from taxation under the laws of that territory to persons who are resident in the State for the purposes of tax, and that it is expedient that those arrangements should have the force of law, and that the order so made is referred to in Part 1 of Schedule 24A of the Taxes Consolidation Act 1997, then, subject to section 826 of that Act, the arrangements shall, notwithstanding any enactment, have the force of law as if such order were an Act of the Oireachtas on and from the date of the insertion of a reference to the order into Part 1 of Schedule 24A:

-AND WHEREAS it is further enacted by section 826(6) of the Taxes Consolidation Act 1997 that where such an order is proposed to be made, a draft of the order shall be laid before Dáil Éireann and the order shall not be made until a resolution approving of the draft has been passed by Dáil Éireann:
+AND WHEREAS it is further enacted by section 826(6) of the Taxes Consolidation Act 1997 that where such an order is proposed to be made, a draft of the order shall be laid before Dáil Éireann and the order shall not be made until a resolution approving of the draft has been passed by Dáil Éireann;

-AND WHEREAS a draft of the following Order has been laid before Dáil Éireann and a resolution approving of the draft has been passed by Dáil Éireann:
+AND WHEREAS a draft of the following Order has been laid before Dáil Éireann and a resolution approving of the draft has been passed by Dáil Éireann;

-NOW, the Government, in exercise of the powers conferred on them by section 826(1) (as substituted by section 35 of the Finance Act 2007) of the Taxes Consolidation Act 1997, hereby order as follows:
+NOW, the Government, in exercise of the powers conferred on them by section 826(1) (as substituted by section 35 of the Finance Act 2007 (No. 11 of 2007)) of the Taxes Consolidation Act 1997 (No. 39 of 1997), hereby order as follows:

-- 1. This Order may be cited as the Double Taxation Relief (Taxes on Income) (Montenegro) Order 2011. - 2.
-It is declared that- - (a) the arrangements specified in the Convention, the text of which is set out in the Schedule, have been made with the Government of Montenegro in relation to-
+1. This Order may be cited as the Double Taxation Relief (Taxes on Income) (Kingdom of Saudi Arabia) Order 2012.

+- 2. It is declared that- - (a) the arrangements specified in the Convention, the text of which is set out in the Schedule, have been made with the Government of the Kingdom of Saudi Arabia in relation to-

-Notice of the making of this Statutory Instrument was published in "Iris Oifigiúil" of 21st January, 2011.
+Notice of the making of this Statutory Instrument was published in "Iris Oifigiúil" of 31st January, 2012.

-- (i) affording relief from double taxation in respect of income tax, corporation tax in respect of income and chargeable gains, capital gains tax and any taxes of a similar character, imposed by the laws of the State or by the laws of Montenegro, and - (ii) in the case of taxes of any kind or description imposed by the laws of the State or the laws of Montenegro, exchanging information for the purposes of the prevention and detection of tax evasion and granting relief from taxation under the laws of Montenegro to persons who are resident in the State for the purposes of tax, and
+- (i) affording relief from double taxation and the prevention from fiscal evasion with respect to taxes on income, corporation tax in respect of income and chargeable gains, capital gains tax and any taxes of a similar character imposed by the laws of the State or by the laws of the Kingdom of Saudi Arabia, and - (ii) in the case of taxes of any kind or description imposed by the laws of the State or the laws of the Kingdom of Saudi Arabia, exchanging information for the purposes of the prevention and detection of tax evasion and granting relief from taxation under the laws of the Kingdom of Saudi Arabia to persons who are resident in the State for the purposes of tax, and